coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

         touch /c/Users/{your-username}/.bash_profile
         source /c/Users/{your-username}/.bash_profile
         ```

         - Note: if you do not know your User folder's name, you can run the `whoami` command to see the name of your User folder.

         <img src="https://assets.codingdojo.com/boomyeah2015/codingdojo/curriculum/content/chapter/1691619428__changesource.png">

-## TO DO:

-- Mention pasting into Windows Terminal

 ### Step 2.4.4) Add automatic activation of dojo-env